microsoft/rushstack.io-website/pages/api/node-core-library.protectablemap.md

 |  [get(key)](./node-core-library.protectablemap.get.md) |  | Retrieves the value for the specified key. |
 |  [has(key)](./node-core-library.protectablemap.has.md) |  | Returns true if the specified key belongs to the map. |
 |  [set(key, value)](./node-core-library.protectablemap.set.md) |  | Sets a value for the specified key.
 This operation does NOT invoke the ProtectableMap onSet() hook. |

-## Remarks

-The ProtectableMap itself is intended to be a private object that only its owner can access directly.
-Any operations performed directly on the ProtectableMap will bypass the hooks and any validation they perform.
-The public property that is exposed to API consumers should return [ProtectableMap.protectedView](./node-core-library.protectablemap.protectedview.md) instead.

-For example, suppose you want to share your `Map<string, number>` data structure, but you want to enforce that the key must always be an upper case string: You could use the onSet() hook to validate the keys and throw an exception if the key is not uppercase.